 Fox groaned and rolled his head in frustration.

-“This is like a some terrible radio show, you will never believe what happened to me on the weekend.
+“This is like a terrible radio show; you will never believe what happened to me on the weekend.
 Tune in next week to know.”

 “Interdimensional travel.”
-Adam said plainly as he looked to everyone gauging their reaction.
+Adam said plainly as he looked at everyone gauging their reaction.
 “Nothing, seriously?
-I think there is going to be some science fiction stuff happening today and all you can do is sit there drinking your soups?”
+I think there is going to be some science fiction stuff happening today, and all you can do is sit there drinking your soups?”

-Declan put his soup down and leant in Adam’s direction.
+Declan put his soup down and leaned in Adam’s direction.

 The others nodded in agreement and murmured words of affirmation towards the statement.

-“I mean worst comes to worse we have a night out camping and it is a great time.”
-Fox said trying not to offend Adam.
+“I mean, worst comes to worst, we have a night out camping, and it is a great time.”
+Fox said, trying not to offend Adam.